<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2679161&amp;fmt=gif">

 Grand Cul de Sac

 The centre of the island's tourist life, St. Jean has a host of shops in the heart of the central district, a highly sought after area thanks to its dynamism and its location.
-The town, which is close to the airport, has an iconic beach, a favourite playground for windsurfers, while its perfectly preserved marine flora and fauna are a delight for snorkelling enthusiasts.
+The town, which is close to the airport, has an iconic beach , a favorite playground for windsurfers, while its perfectly preserved marine flora and fauna are a delight for snorkeling enthusiasts.
+In addition to the famous Eden Rock Hotel , the residents of Saint-Jean have a choice of quality restaurants: Nikki Beach, Gypsea or Nao Beach, to name but a few.

 Lorient